CLEO: QELS—Fundamental Science

 Photonic-based electrical power generation and energy efficient photonics will play a key role in the reduction of the collective energy footprint that is fast becoming an important global priority.
 Photonics will also find important applications in environmental monitoring and purification.
 This conference will focus on photonic technologies and their applications addressing energy efficiency and the environment.

-devices and systems for environmental remote sensing (air/water/soil quality monitoring)
+concepts and systems for environmental remote sensing (air/water/soil quality monitoring)

-devices and systems for food and water safety monitoring and control
+concepts and systems for food and water safety monitoring and control

-devices and systems for solar energy harvesting and storage
+concepts and systems for solar energy harvesting and storage

 A&T 3: Government & National Science, Security & Standards Applications